Wake Up Water® vs MTE®: Different Generations of Energy Drinks

 Other Things You Should Know About MTE & Wake Up Water

-Listen; Wake Up Water isn’t all bad.
+Listen, Wake Up Water isn’t all bad.
 People who can handle high doses of caffeine will find it useful for an effective energy boost, especially in situations where you might feel extra-fatigued.
-And it’s not like they’re not straightforward about what they do – its name says it all.
+And it’s not like they’re not straightforward about what they do – the name says it all.

 However, we can’t deny that caffeine isn’t without its pitfalls, which include tolerance and dependence.
-And our theory of healthy energy just doesn’t vibe with that, which is why our daily energy greens mix doesn’t rely on it to give you the feel-good energy you’re looking for.
-But, to each their own.
+And our view of healthy energy is different, which is why our daily feel-good mix doesn’t rely on caffeine to give you the feel-good energy you’re looking for.

 Other positive aspects of Wake Up Water include: